|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 The Eco Camp is located in front of Perito Moreno Glacier, in “Peninsula de las Colonias”.
 After breakfast, we start a full day of trekking to explore this peninsula, located between Roca Lake and the Rico branch of Argentino Lake.
 The peninsula is named in honour of the first inhabitants of the area.

 Day 9: Perito Moreno Glacier

 We will leave the Eco Camp today and have a full day excursion to the magnificent Perito Moreno Glacier, which is located within Glacier National Park and has been declared a World Heritage Site.
 The glacier is a river of ice, 2 miles wide, 20 miles long and 200 feet high, which we view from a tour boat only 500 feet away!
 It is considered to be one of the greatest natural attractions in all of South America.
 Hiking along the shore we can watch icebergs calving off the glacier into Lago Argentino.

-Day 11: To Torres del Paine National Park, Chile
+Day 11: To Torres Del Paine National Park

 Today, we have a long drive across the border into Chile.
 En route, we have lunch at a Patagonian estancia from where we can see the Paine Massif and the rolling steppe.

-Day 12: Grey Glaciers, Pehoe Lake, Salto Grande
+Day 12: Grey Glacier, Pehoe Lake, Salto Grande

 We have a full day starting with a hike to Grey Lake adorned with icebergs from the calving glacier.

-Day 13: Trek in Torres del Paine National Park, Tower Peaks views
+Day 13: Trek in Torres del Paine National Park, Tower Peak Views

 Today, we go on a spectacular hike to Torres del Paine.
 This is a challenging hike but well worth the effort because of the spectacular views of the Tower Peaks.